getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

   - Simplify with cron job: If the cron job has an outage it can be resumed from a save point.
 However, if the Kafka consumer is down then we need to pause the cron so that it does not write incomplete aggregation rows.
 Both use cases require a piece of infrastructure to be paused in the event of an outage.
     - If our Kafka consumer encounters a RabbitMQ failure it can pause processing, publish the message to a DLQ, or publish the message back to itself to retry automatically at a later time.

-### 11. Configure ClickHouse to Optimize Aggregations
+### 11. Configure ClickHouse to Optimize Aggregations [NOT VIABLE]

 **Proposal**

 Use `optimize_aggregation_in_order` to limit the number of rows we need to aggregate.
 In testing this eliminates OOM errors.
 Queries complete somewhat speedily.

 **Drawbacks**

+- Can not use user defined ordering.

 **Questions**